microsoft/azure-pipelines-tasks/Tasks/SqlAzureDacpacDeployment/README.md

   a.
 Visual Studio 2015 install the SqlPackage.exe at - C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\Extensions\Microsoft\SQLDB\DAC\120.
 Here the install location of Visual Studio is - C:\Program Files (x86)\Microsoft Visual Studio 14.0.
   b.
 Install it by using the [Microsoft Web Platform Installer](http://www.microsoft.com/web/gallery/install.aspx?appid=DACFX) (Web PI), where the DACFX download represents all the MSIs that need to be installed for SqlPackage.exe.
 Note that the link will open Web PI with the DACFX already ready to install.
   c.
 [SQL Server Management Studio](https://www.microsoft.com/en-in/download/details.aspx?id=42299) for SQL Server 2014 or SQL Server Express and [DAC Framework](http://www.microsoft.com/en-us/download/details.aspx?id=42293) MSIs install SqlPackage.exe at C:\Program Files (x86)\Microsoft SQL Server\120\DAC\bin.
-2. 2.The Azure PowerShell needs to be installed on the automation agent and it can be done easily using the [Microsoft Web Platform Installer](http://go.microsoft.com/fwlink/p/?LinkId=320376) (Web PI).
+2. The Azure PowerShell needs to be installed on the automation agent and it can be done easily using the [Microsoft Web Platform Installer](http://go.microsoft.com/fwlink/p/?LinkId=320376) (Web PI).
 Note that the link will open Web PI with the Azure PowerShell already to install.

 **Parameters of the task:**